Estimate Time6 min

 • Using the default margins

-• Bolding, italicizing, and underlining critical info, such as employer names and positions you’ve held, but stay consistent.
-Think: If you bold your most recent employer’s name and italicize your most recent role, bold all other employers’ names and italicize all other roles too.
+• Bolding, italicizing, or underlining critical info, such as employer names and positions you’ve held, but stay consistent.
+(If you bold your most recent employer’s name and italicize your most recent role, bold and italicize all other employers and roles, too.)

 • Bulleting points in each section instead of using sentences that turn into hard-to-read paragraphs